Atlético Bucaramanga: History

 It would be many years before Los Leopardos came that close again.
 Throughout the 1960s, 1970s, and 1980s, the club was mid-table only in their best years, more frequently finishing towards the bottom.
 They even had to sit out the 1971 season due to economic problems, selling their place to a team from Cartagena in order to pay off their debts.

 The club enjoyed a brief revival in the 1990s with the hiring of Humberto Ortiz as manager.
 A defensive manager first and foremost, Ortiz's teams were physical rather than stylish, but they were competitive.
 He spent three years with Bucaramanga, leading them to a third-place finish in 1990, then consecutive mid-table finishes in 1991 and 1992.
 The club was almost unbeatable at home, losing just six out of 75 matches in their home stadium.
 However, in 1993 Ortiz was dismissed in favor of Norberto Peluffo, who promised a more open and attacking style of play but delivered a leaky defense in return.
-In 1994, Bucaramanga finished dead last in the top flight and was relegated for the first time in its history.
+In 1994, Bucaramanga finished in last position in the top flight and was relegated for the first time in its history.

 However, their first spell in the Categoría Primera B was short.
 Colombian football league was scheduled to switch to the European calendar in mid-1995 and as a result, a 4-month championship was organized prior to the change in format.
 Bucaramanga dominated this short tournament, and won eight out of ten matches played during the promotion round.
 They were promoted as Categoría Primera B champions.
 Key to their success was keeper Guillermo Rodolfo Guarnieri, who set a Colombian record by playing 1122 minutes (13 matches and part of a 14th) without giving up a single goal.
 The 1995 Torneo Adecuación ended with Bucaramanga claiming the title and returning to the top tier for the 1995–96 season.